 For the purpose of this plan, low-income individuals are those that live in covered households with an annual income of less than 150% of the federal poverty level.
 According to the U.S. Census American Community Survey (ACS), there were 1,204,075 low-income individuals located across South Carolina in 2021, making up 24% of the total population.
-Urban areas tend to have the highest total number of low-income households, but rural areas have the highest concentration of low-income households at 19,374 in 2021, but Dillon County had the highest concentration of low-income households at 35% in 2021.
+Urban areas tend to have the highest total number of low-income households, but rural areas have the highest concentration of low-income households by percentage.
+For example, Greenville County had the highest number of low-income households at 19,374 in 2021, but Dillon County had the highest concentration of low-income households at 35% in 2021.

 Notably, children make up a significant portion of low-income individuals in South Carolina.
-In 2021, 28% of individuals in South Carolina at or below 150% of the federal poverty level were under 18 years old, even though children only compose 21% of the total population.
+In 2021, 28% of individuals in South Carolina at or below 150 percent of the federal poverty level were under 18 years old, even though children only compose 21% of the total population.
 Challenges children in low-income households' face accessing education and resources via the internet was a common theme raised by stakeholders, many of whom were concerned about the future workforce and skill set of current students if a significant portion of the population cannot access the internet at home to complete schoolwork.
 In 2021, 24% of households with children enrolled in pre-kindergarten through 12th grade lacked a fixed Broadband subscription, regardless of income level.